joyetgeorge/MonsterHunt/README.md

 # MonsterHunt

-This is a simple **React** project, implimenting key React concepts.
+This is a simple React project, implementing key React concepts.

 ##### App is deployed in GitHub pages [Visit](http://joyetgeorge.github.io/MonsterHunt)